Jovian Chronicles: Publication history

-Ianus Publications had licensed the anime-related games of R. Talsorian Games, and Marc A. Vezina's Jovian Chronicles (1994) detailed an original setting for R. Talsorian's Mekton game.
-It had originally been intended as a serial for the company's Mecha Press magazine.
-Jovian Chronicles was supplemented soon after with Europa Incident (1994).
-Dream Pod 9 was soon split out from Ianus as a separate company, and their second game after Heavy Gear was Jovian Chronicles (1998), a game based on Dream Pod 9's Silhouette system, and a variant of the game setting that they had previously created for use with Mekton.
-The new edition included changes to the theme of the game, which was now an anime mecha game, a space-opera starfighter game and a near-future built on with hard science.
-Many of the mecha were made blockier in design to better accommodate a potential Activision game that never came to be.
+Ianus Publications had licensed the anime-related games of R. Talsorian Games, and Jovian Chronicles (1994) by Marc A. Vezina featured an original campaign setting for the Mekton role-playing game from R. Talsorian.
+Vezina had intended Jovian Chronicles to be published as a serial in the company's Mecha Press magazine.
+Jovian Chronicles was instead published as a standalone setting and supplemented soon after with Europa Incident (1994).
+Dream Pod 9 was soon split out from Ianus as a separate company, and their second game after Heavy Gear was Jovian Chronicles (1998), a game based on Dream Pod 9's Silhouette system, and a variant of the setting they previously published for Mekton.
+The new edition changed the theme to encompass an anime mecha game, a space-opera starfighter game, as well a near-future game using hard science.
+Many of the mecha were redesigned to accommodate a video game that would have been released by Activision but was never published.

-The later Silhouette CORE Rulebook (2003) offered a new standalone version of Silhouette that turned it into a generic system, and was immediately followed by the Mecha Companion (2003), which offered d20 stats for all the mecha from Heavy Gear, Jovian Chronicles and Gear Krieg using Guardians of Order's d20 Mecha (2003) mech description rules.
-Jovian Chronicles second edition was also released in 2003.
+The later Silhouette CORE Rulebook (2003) presented a new version of Silhouette meant to work as a standalone generic rules system, followed soon after with the Mecha Companion (2003) containing D20 System game statistics for every mecha found in Heavy Gear, Jovian Chronicles and Gear Krieg using the mecha rules from d20 Mecha (2003) from Guardians of Order.
+The second edition of Jovian Chronicles was also released in 2003.

 In 2017, Dream Pod 9 launched a Kickstarter to create new resin spaceship miniatures.
 The goal was to raise 9,000 CAD; with the support of 143 backers, they raised a total of 25,090 CAD.
 Dream Pod 9 reported that by November 2017 they had "completed the shipping of Backer Reward Packages".
 In 2018, they launched a second Kickstarter to create additional new spaceships and exo-armor squad miniatures.
 The goal was smaller this time (4,000 CAD) and while it was successful, it was less successful than the first Kickstarter (57 backers raising 8,708 CAD).
 Dream Pod 9 reported that they had begun shipping out "Backer Reward Packages" in April 2019.
 During this time, Beta Playtest Rules for a new edition, called Jovian Wars, were released for free on DrivethruRPG as a PDF.
 These rules were last updated on February 14, 2018.